Questions | Pinnacle Apex Partners

 That's common.

-This work sits before advisors and execution teams.
-It clarifies sequencing so downstream work doesn't amplify the wrong constraint.
+Diagnostics sit before advisors and execution teams.
+They clarify sequencing so downstream work — internal or external — doesn't amplify the wrong constraint.

 What happens after the diagnostic is delivered?